Astro Shaw: Accolades

 Astro Shaw produced its first award-winning film KL Menjerit in 2003.
-The film won in 8 categories for The 16th Malaysia Film Festival including Best Film and 2 categories during the TV3 Screen Awards.
+The film won in 8 categories for the 16th Malaysia Film Festival including Best Film and 2 categories during the TV3 Screen Awards.

-Following from the success of KL Menjerit, Astro Shaw has gone on to win over 170 awards from local and foreign film festivals.
-Astro Shaw, The Journey won best film in the KL Film Critics Awards and Best Non-Malay Language Local Film and the special Jury Award at the 2014 Malaysia Film Festival.
+Following from the success of KL Menjerit, Astro Shaw has gone on to win over 170 awards from local and foreign film festivals.The Journey won best film in the KL Film Critics Awards and Best Non-Malay Language Local Film and the special Jury Award at the 2014 Malaysia Film Festival.
 The Journey and Ola Bola were selected to compete in the Far East Film Festival.

-Most recently, Astro Shaw's upcoming film The Garden of Evening Mists due to release in January 2020, was nominated in 9 categories for the 56th Golden Horse Awards and won for best Makeup & Costume Design.

 Foreign Film Investments

 The White Girl (2017), a Hong-Kong film co-directed by Christopher Doyle and Jenny Suen and Astro Shaw's first foray into North Asian films, competed at the 2017 London Film Festival.

+Astro Shaw's film The Garden of Evening Mists was nominated in 9 categories for the 56th Golden Horse Awards and won for best Makeup & Costume Design.

+In 2022, Astro Shaw invested in 5 Indonesian films: Ben & Jody, Keluarga Cemara 2, Stealing Raden Saleh, Jagat Arwah and Qodrat.

 Business Expansion

-Astro Shaw has since ventured beyond film production and is a film distribution and marketing partner in Malaysia and internationally.
-The 2019 children's film, BoBoiBoy Movie 2 was distributed and marketed by Astro Shaw.
+Astro Shaw has since ventured beyond film production and into film distribution and marketing.
+KL Special Force, directed by Syafiq Yusof, and the 2019 children's film BoBoiBoy Movie 2 were distributed and marketed by Astro Shaw.

+In 2022, Astro Shaw collaborated with Visinema Pictures from Indonesia for expanding the production of films together, producing 4 films in the same year.

+The studio produced, distributed, and marketed the 2022 film Mechamato Movie, which became the most successful box office Malaysian animation film with the collection of RM35.88 million.
+They also became the main producer of the children's film Didi & Friends The Movie together with Warnakala Studios and Digital Durian.

+Astro Shaw become one of the producers for one of the most expensive Malaysian film, MALBATT: Misi Bakara together with Berjaya Pictures, ACT 2 Pictures, Fast Bikes, Aurum Investments Limited and Golden Screen Cinemas directed by Adrian Teh with the budget cost of RM20 million.